Ray Lee Hunt

-Ray Lee Hunt (born 1943) is an American billionaire heir and businessman.
+Ray Lee Hunt (born 1943) is an American billionaire, businessman, and scion of the Hunt family.

 Early life

 Hunt is the son of the late H. L. Hunt (1889–1974), founder of Hunt Oil Co.
 His parents married in 1957.
 Hunt's sisters include June Hunt, Swanee Hunt, and Helen LaKelly Hunt.

 Education

 Hunt is a graduate of Southern Methodist University in the Dallas enclave of University Park, Texas.